BradyRosa/rain-receipt/README.md

 When changing behavior, describe the change clearly in commit messages or review notes.

 Before submitting changes, verify that the project still works according to the available setup and usage instructions.

+## Maintenance

+Keep this README accurate as the project develops.

+Remove outdated instructions when tools, commands, or dependencies change.

+Add examples only when they reflect verified project behavior.